 As a clinical site staff member participating in the CLEAR-III trial, you must complete a series of training courses designed to ensure patient safety, proper data collection, and compliance with the protocol and regulatory requirements.
 The list of required courses depends on your specific responsibilities, as delegated to you by the principal investigator.
-But, before you can access the courses, you must first complete a registration process, which includes responding to an email to verify your identity, and login to this site.
+But, before you can access the courses, you must first complete a registration process and login to this site.

 This is an abbreviated and focused version of the protocol information from the Protocol Walk-Thru course.
 It is intended for residents and nursing staff that will not need access to the online case form and will have only limited responsibilities in this study such as ICU patient management, drug administration, catheter placement or outcome assessments; investigators and coordinators should take the full course.
 The text-based course is currently under development but in the meantime you can view a set of slides, take a quiz, and generate a certificate of training.